renpapers/codeword/Week 08/readme.md

 These realities will be concepts the text discusses, examples (aka. parts of Murakami's writing that show these concepts), and specific quotes that I found profound and insightful.
 I'm unsure at this point whether these will all be split into their own individual reality (as that would be a whoollle lot of code that I'm not sure I have the timeline for), or combined into their own concept.
 So far these are the notes I've gathered on parts of the text I found quite interesting:

 - karens workshop: wiggly letters tutorial.
-By far one of the more complex codes I've encountered thus far - in saying this, parts of it applied to my concept for this assignment (such as keypressed function, etc...)
+By far one of the more complex codes I've encountered thus far - in saying this, parts of it applied to my concept for this assignment (such as keypressed function, etc...) "all of these 'hello's are remembered.
+We care for them, we know them, we know where they are, we know the size of them".
 - Discussed datamoshing
 - inspiration: Andy gave us a wonderful source of other creatives portfolios, and I've been mesmerised by the graphics and codes I've witnessed.
 (Seriously giving me some portfolio inspiration too).
 Here's an artist I found particularly interesting: